New Quantum Algorithms for Computing Quantum Entropies and Distances: Introduction

 Throughout this paper, the quantum query complexity of a quantum query algorithm means the number of queries to the given quantum oracles.
 The time complexity of a quantum query algorithm is the sum of its quantum query complexity and the number of elementary quantum gates used in it.
 When quantum algorithms are compared with classical algorithms, quantum oracles are given as classical descriptions of quantum circuits.
 The actual number of elementary quantum gates performed in the quantum algorithm only has a polynomial overhead compared to its ``time complexity'' defined here.
 Then our main results can be summarized in the following:

-\begin{theorem} [Informal] Given ``purified quantum query access'' quantum oracles that prepare $N$-dimensional mixed quantum states of rank $r$, there are quantum query algorithms that compute \begin{itemize} \item von Neumann entropy, \item quantum $\alpha$-R\'{e}nyi entropies for $\alpha \in (0, 1) \cup (1, +\infty)$, \item quantum $\alpha$-Tsallis entropies for $\alpha \in (0, 1) \cup (1, +\infty)$, \item $\alpha$-trace distance for $\alpha > 0$ (defined by Equation (\ref{eq:alpha-trace-distance}), including the trace distance), and \item $\alpha$-fidelity for $0 < \alpha < 1$ (defined by Equation (\ref{eq:alpha-fidelity}), including the fidelity) \end{itemize} within additive error $\varepsilon$ with time complexity $\poly(\log(N), r, 1/\varepsilon)$, where the time complexity hides a constant which depends only on $\alpha$. ~\footnote{A few days after this paper was submitted to arXiv, the concurrent work of Gily\'{e}n and Poremba \cite{GP22} appeared.
+\begin{theorem} [Informal] In the ``purified quantum query access'' model, given quantum oracles that prepare $N$-dimensional mixed quantum states of rank $r$, there are quantum query algorithms that compute \begin{itemize} \item von Neumann entropy, \item quantum $\alpha$-R\'{e}nyi entropies for $\alpha \in (0, 1) \cup (1, +\infty)$, \item quantum $\alpha$-Tsallis entropies for $\alpha \in (0, 1) \cup (1, +\infty)$, \item $\alpha$-trace distance for $\alpha > 0$ (defined by Eq. (\ref{eq:alpha-trace-distance}), including the trace distance), and \item $\alpha$-fidelity for $0 < \alpha < 1$ (defined by Eq. (\ref{eq:alpha-fidelity}), including the fidelity) \end{itemize} within additive error $\varepsilon$ with time complexity $\poly(\log(N), r, 1/\varepsilon)$, where the time complexity hides a constant which depends only on $\alpha$.\footnote{A few days after this paper was submitted to arXiv, the concurrent work of Gily\'{e}n and Poremba \cite{GP22} appeared.
 They proposed a quantum algorithm for fidelity estimation using identical copies of quantum states based on density matrix exponentiation \cite{LMR14,KLL+17}.
 We note that their techniques of converting identical copies to unitary block-encodings (Corollary 21 in \cite{GP22}) can be applied to our quantum algorithms in Theorem \ref{thm:main-results}.
-As a result, we can obtain quantum algorithms for computing these quantum entropies and distances using $\poly(r, 1/\varepsilon)$ copies of quantum states, which only has a polynomial overhead compared to the query complexity of our algorithms.} \end{theorem}
+As a result, we can obtain quantum algorithms for computing these quantum entropies and distances using $\poly(r, 1/\varepsilon)$ copies of quantum states, which only has a polynomial overhead compared to the query complexity of our quantum query algorithms.} \end{theorem}

-Our quantum algorithms are compared with the existing algorithms for the same problems in Table \ref{tab:comparison}.
-In particular, our algorithms outperform the best known ones in the low-rank case, e.g., $r = \polylog(N)$.
-More precisely: